veprbl/mysqlpp/README-Visual-C++.txt

     examples\vstudio.
 See README-examples.txt for further details.

-    Once you're sure the library is working correctly, you can run the install.bat file at the project root to automatically install the library files and headers in subdirectories under c:\mysql++.
+    Once you're sure the library is working correctly, you can run the install.hta file at the project root to install the library files and headers in a directory of your choosing.

+    (Aside: You may not have come across the .hta extension before.
+    It's for a rarely-used feature of Microsoft's Internet Explorer, called HTML Applications.
+Know what Adobe AIR is?
+Kinda like that, only without the compilation into a single binary blob, the cross-platform compatibility, and the power of Flash and ActionScript 3.
+These limitations don't cause a problem here.
+    In fact, AIR would be vast overkill here.
+Just open install.hta in a text editor to see how it works.)

 Using MySQL++ in an MFC Project